-The Transbay Temporary Terminal provides temporary bus terminal facilities while demolition of the old Transbay Terminal and construction of the new multi-modal Transbay Transit Center takes place.
+The Transbay Temporary Terminal provides temporary bus terminal facilities while construction of the new multi-modal Transbay Transit Center takes place.
 Located minutes from the former Terminal on the block bounded by Main, Folsom, Beale and Howard Streets, the Temporary Terminal serves AC Transit, WestCAT Lynx, Muni, Golden Gate Transit, SamTrans and Greyhound passengers.
 Temporary Terminal construction began in 2008 and was completed in 2010, with operations commencing in August 2010.
 The Temporary Terminal will serve commuters until the new Transit Center opens in 2017.